MIROC-DOC/model_description/md_en/modelstruct.md

 |  |  |  | \- You can't even tell me how to do it. |  |
 |  |  |  |  | \- I'm sure you'll be able to find out more about it in the next few days. |

-That is, each of them is independent of the others in the same row, The one on the left is used to call the one on the right, but the reverse is not allowed.
+That is, they are independent of each other, and the one on the left is used to call the one on the right, but not the other way around.

-Several closely related routines in one file (package).
-Particularly in the physical process, the replacement of one or a few files with The use of parameterization is possible.
+The package contains several closely related routines in a single file.
+Particularly for the physical processes, it is possible to replace the parameterization by replacing one or a few files.

 ## Special note on the program.

 There are several modules with multiple entries using the ENTRY statement.
-Its main purpose is the local storage of data.
-For example, in the case of the module W2G above, the variables PNM and DPNM are It is stored as a local variable in this module, Commonly used in W2G, G2W and SPSTUP.
-W2G and G2W are used in many places, but this structure makes it possible for them to be used in various ways, This avoids the complexity of having to use PNM and DPNM as arguments.
-The COMMON variable is usually used in such cases.
-Here, the COMMON variable is used as an inconvenience for management and debugging.
+Its main purpose is to store data locally.
+For example, in the case of the above mentioned module W2G, variables such as PNM and DPNM are stored as local variables in this module and are commonly used in W2G, G2W, and SPSTUP.
+Although W2G and G2W are used in many places, this structure avoids the complexity of having to use PNM and DPNM as arguments.
+Common variables are usually used in such a case.
+Here, we avoid the COMMON variables as much as possible due to their inconvenience in management and debugging, and use this encapsulation structure instead.
-We avoid this type of encapsulation structure as much as possible and instead use such an encapsulated structure.

 Only two COMMONs are in use.